Zumwalt-Class DDG-1000 — Costly Innovation, Hard Lessons

 2) Don’t Field Boutique Systems Without Scale

-Unique systems can be excellent.
-However, without scale, they impose a lifetime sustainment tax.
+Unique systems are a beneficial thing.
+But without scale, they charge a lifetime sustainment tax.

 3) Control requirements; plan upgrades early.

-The Navy can manage innovation, but it must manage change.
-Consequently, future designs should plan upgrades that reuse fleet-common components whenever possible.
+The Navy can do innovation, but it has to make change.
+Future designs should therefore plan for upgrades that reuse fleet-common components as much as possible.

 References